h2oai/nitro/docs/index.md

   integrated into your existing applications.
 - **Prototyping-to-production.** Carefully designed API to rapidly prototype new ideas, then progressively improve presentation and aesthetics over time without affecting initial implementation simplicity, or sacrificing control.
-- **Unix philosophy.** Tries to do one thing and do it well: display interactive web content.
+- **Unix philosophy.** Tries to do one thing and do it well: display interactive user interfaces.
 Bring your own web app/server of choice and follow its recommendations for hosting, deployment, security, monitoring, metrics and data management.
+- **Extensively documented.** Run `nitro docs` to access interactive docs and 150+ live examples.

 ## Differences from H<sub>2</sub>O Wave